revanth-ravella/weather-app/README.md

 - **City Weather**: Get accurate weather details for any city around the world.
 - **Temperature**: View the current temperature, weather description, and additional details.
 - **Graphical Representation**: Visualize temperature trends over the next few days with an interactive chart.
+## Additional Details
+-**APIs Used**
+-Open-Meteo API for 5-days forecast data.
+-OpenWeatherMap API for searching city and current weather data.
 ## How To Use

 1. Enter the desired city name in the input field.